CalebK33/PyRend/docs/overlay.rst

 Position and Offset
 ===============================

-How position, offset, absolute position and base position work in PyRend is one of the more complex aspects of PyRend to understand.
+How position, offset, absolute position and base position work is one of the more complex aspects of PyRend to understand.

 **offset** is a tuple property that remains at ``(0, 0)`` until changed using the ``move_offset(x, y)`` method.
 It adjusts the *visual position* of an item without modifying its base coordinates.
 An item's offset is taken into account when drawn, so it allows changing where it appears visually **without altering its logical or hierarchical location**.